merenlab/anvio/anvio/docs/programs/anvi-setup-pdb-database.md

 This program creates a %(pdb-db)s local database that holds PDB structures from [this sequence database](https://salilab.org/modeller/supplemental.html), which is hosted by the [Sali lab](https://salilab.org/).
-Their database comprises all PDB RCSB sequences that have been clustered at 95% sequence similarity.
+Their database comprises all PDB RCSB sequences that have been clustered at 95%% sequence similarity.
 They seem to update their database every couple of months (thank you guys!).

-The purpose of %(anvi-setup-pdb-database) to have a local copy of reference structures that can be used to, for example, get template structures for homology modelling when
+The purpose of %(anvi-setup-pdb-database)s to have a local copy of reference structures that can be used to, for example, get template structures for homology modelling when
 %(anvi-gen-structure-database)s is ran.